 Company Name

 For Year Ended

-SC CHEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSURE YEAR
+S CHEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSURE YEAR

-This exc GDI This is schedule requires a breakdown of capital expenditure on assets incurred in the disclosure year, including any assets in respect of which capital corcluding assets that are vested assets.
-Information on expenditure on assets must be provided on an accounting accruals basis and must exclude finar DBs must provide explanatory comment on their expenditure on assets in Schedule 14 (Explanatory notes to templates). is information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report report reports in the section 1.4 of the ID determination (as defined in section 1.4 of the ID determination). nce costs.
+Thi exc GD Thi is schedule requires a breakdown of capital expenditure on assets incurred in the disclosure year, including any assets in respect of which cap cluding assets that are vested assets.
+Information on expenditure on assets must be provided on an accounting accruals basis and must excluding assets that are vested assets.
+Information on expenditure on assets must be provided on an accounting accruals basis and must excluding assets that are vested assets.
+Information on their expenditure on assets in Schedule 14 (Explanatory notes to templates). is information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance response to the assurance of the information of the ID determination of the ID det de finance costs.

-sch re 000) (\$000)
+sch r - 40 - (\$000) (\$000)

-(3000)
+8 ,,,,,

-8 9 -
+9

-10 -
+10 5,000 l·

-11 ·
+11 · -

 12

-13
+13 " ' -

 14 -

 15 -

 16 Total reliability, safety and environment -

 17 Expenditure on network assets -

-18 -
+18 · · -

-19 20
+19 20 Г

-21 · ·
+21 ľ

-22 ,

-23
+22 less Value of capital contributions -

+23 plus Value of vested assets

 24

-25 Capital expenditure -
+25 Capital expenditure L -

 26 6a(ii): Subcomponents of Expenditure on Assets (where known) (\$000)

-27 Research and development
+27 Research and development L

 28 6a(iii): Consumer Connection

-29 Consumer types defined by GDB 000) (\$000)
+29 Consumer types defined by GDB (\$000) (\$000)

 30 [GDB consumer type]

-31 [GDB consumer type]
+31

 32

 33

 34

-35
+35 г

-36 37
+36 37 L -

-38 less Capital contributions funding consumer connection expenditure
+38

-39 Consumer connection less capital contributions
+39 Consumer connection less capital contributions -

 40

-41 6a(iv): System Growth and Asset Replacement and Renewal Asset
+41 6a(iv): System Growth and Asset Replacement and Renewal Asset Replacement and

-42 System Growth Replacement and Renewal
+42 System Growth Renewal

-43 (\$000) (\$000)

-44 Intermediate pressure
+43 44 Intermediate pressure (\$000) (\$000)

 45 Main pipe

 46 Service pipe

 47 Stations

+48 Line valve

-48 49 Line valve Special crossings
+49 Special crossings

-50 Intermediate pressure -total
+50 Intermediate pressure -total - -

-51 Medium pressure -1
+51 Medium pressure

 52 Main pipe

 53 Service pipe

 54 Stations

 55 Line valve

 56 Special crossings

 57 Medium pressure - total - -

 58 Low pressure

 59 Main pipe

 60 Service pipe

 61 Line valve

 62 Special crossings

 63 Low pressure - total - -

 64 Other network assets

 65 Monitoring and control systems

 66 Cathodic protection systems

 67 Other assets (other than above)

 68 Other network assets - total - -

-69
+69 Control and the state of the st

-70 System growth and asset replacement and renewal expenditure -
+70 System growth and asset replacement and renewal expenditure - -

 71 72 less Capital contributions funding system growth and asset replacement and renewal System growth and asset replacement and renewal less capital contributions

-/2 System growth and asset replacement and renewalless capital continuutions
+/2 System growth and asset replacement and renewalless capital contributions

 73 6a(v): Asset Relocations

 74 Project or programme (\$000) (\$000)

 75 [Description of material project or programme]

 76 [Description of material project or programme]

 77 [Description of material project or programme]

 78 [Description of material project or programme]

 79 [Description of material project or programme]

-80 include additional rows if needed
+80 include additional rows if needed 1

 81 All other projects or programmes - asset relocations

-82 83 Asset relocations expenditure less Capital contributions funding asset relocations -
+82 Asset relocations expenditure -

-84 less Capital contributions funding asset relocations Asset relocations less capital contributions
+83 less Capital contributions funding asset relocations

-04 Asset Lioutions 1635 capital contributions
+84 Asset relocations less capital contributions -